Preay/Dog-Breed-Classification/README.md

 https://www.kaggle.com/c/dog-breed-identification/data

 ## Features
-I'm using a deep learning/ transfer learning model as we are dealing with images There are 120 unique breeds of dog to classify the image There are around 10,000+ images in training set
+I'm using a deep learning/ transfer learning model as we are dealing with images<br>
+There are 120 unique breeds of dog to classify the image<br>
+There are around 10,000+ images in training set